modbas/mad76/doc/install/install.md

 -   Raspberry Pi (RPi)

--   MAD76 IO: self-built PCB electronics for coupling of RPi to remote controllers (RC) for the Turbotacing cars
+-   MAD76 IO: self-built PCB electronics for coupling RPi to remote controllers (RC) for the Turboracing cars

--   up to 4 Turboracing remote controllers (RC)
+-   Up to 4 RC cars are supported

 This section first lists the bill of materials (BOM) for the MAD76 Box.
 Then the MAD76 IO is described in more detail.